Pony Express: Famous riders

 In 1860, riding for the Pony Express was difficult work – riders had to be tough and lightweight.
 An advertisement allegedly read, "Wanted: Young, skinny, wiry fellows not over eighteen.
 Must be expert riders, willing to risk death daily.
-Orphans preferred", but one historian, Joseph Nardone, claims that it is a hoax (dating no earlier than 1902), as no one has found the ad in contemporary newspaper archives.
+Orphans preferred," but one historian, Joseph Nardone, claims that it is a hoax (dating no earlier than 1902), as no one has found the ad in contemporary newspaper archives.

 The Pony Express had an estimated 80 riders traveling east or west along the route at any given time.
 In addition, about 400 other employees were used, including station keepers, stock tenders, and route superintendents.
 Many young men applied; Waddell and Majors could have easily hired riders at low rates, but instead offered $100 a month – a handsome sum for that time.
 Author Mark Twain described the riders in his travel memoir Roughing It as: "... usually a little bit of a man".
 Though the riders were small, lightweight, generally teenaged boys, they came to be seen as heroes of the American West.
 There was no systematic list of riders kept by the company, but a partial list has been compiled by Raymond and Nancy Settle in their Saddles & Spurs (1972).

-James Butler “Wild Bill” Hickok never worked as a rider and only worked as a stocktender for the Pony Express.
+Wild Bill Hickok never worked as a rider and only worked as a stocktender for the Pony Express.